DUI Driving Symptoms

 Headlights off 30

-Just to renforce this as a mathematical science thoroughly impressive to juries, NHTSA further claims — and officers are taught — that there is also a quick-and-easy formula for multiple symptoms: “When two or more cues are seen, add 10 to the highest value among the cues observed”.
+Just to reinforce this as a mathematical science thoroughly impressive to juries, NHTSA further claims — and officers are taught — that there is also a quick-and-easy formula for multiple symptoms: “When two or more cues are seen, add 10 to the highest value among the cues observed”.

 Of course, if these suspiciously precise figures are to be believed, then almost half of the folks who tailgate you every day are drunk — and almost half of the time you don’t brake smoothly you are, too.
 Further, only 60% of drivers “appearing to be drunk” to the officer actually are.
 (Query: How does a driver “appear to be drunk” to an officer following 100 feet behind?
 Slurred speech?
 Alcohol on his breath?)
 And speeding — one of the most common reasons for pulling DUI suspects over — is not even on the list.